StrangeRanger/bash-style-guide/content/style.md

 ////
 ///

-## Declaring Variables
+## Declaring and Naming Variables

-Variable declaration in Bash is essential for managing data, ensuring clarity, and preventing conflicts.
-Properly declaring variables with consistent naming conventions and scoping practices enhances script readability and maintainability.
+Bash provides several methods for declaring variables, each with its own implications for scope, immutability, and readability.
+Understanding the best practices for naming and declaring global, local, constant, and exported variables is essential for maintaining script consistency and preventing unintended side effects.

 /// admonition | Guidelines
     type: info